 The field around a person is real.
 What passes through it leaves a trace.

-The work is taught in three phases: recognising what is actually happening in an energetic exchange, building the inner ground that makes one less available to what does not belong, and the ongoing practice of restoration when ordinary life inevitably leaks it away.
+The work is taught in three stages.
+Recognising what is actually happening in an exchange of presence.
+Building the inner ground that makes a person less available to what does not belong.
+The ongoing practice of restoration when ordinary life inevitably leaks it away.

 There are things about how a life actually works that no one teaches you, and that you spend decades learning the hard way.

 These workshops are not motivational gatherings.
-They are careful, small-group transmissions of what eighteen years of direct practice on leaders, ordinary adults, children, and the depth-work on oneself has revealed about the architecture of a human life.
+They are careful, small-group transmissions of what eighteen years of direct practice – on leaders, on ordinary adults, on children, and on oneself – has revealed about the architecture of a human life.
 What actually drives people.
 What actually heals.
 What actually matters at the end, and what does not, despite all the noise.

 Each workshop is held with a small number of participants, by invitation or application.
 The material is delivered orally, in sequence, with time for work on the specific life of the specific participant.
 Nothing is recorded.
 Nothing is turned into a product.